Join Here | Log In

 Similar to increasing fluid intake, if your sodium intake is low or your electrolyte balance is off, it can affect blood volume.[ref]
 Often, people with POTS are encouraged to drink sports drinks such as Gatorade.

-If your blood pools in your lower extremities, you can wear compression socks to help with edema.
+If your blood pools in your lower extremities, compression socks or compression leggings may help.

 Mast cell activation and POTS: